dark-devil-14/impds-goa-fps-scraper/README.md

 # Goa Fair Price Shop (FPS) Scraper & ETL Pipeline

-Anyone who has worked with legacy or government web portals knows the pain: dynamic AJAX calls that silently fail, memory leaks during long-running headless browser sessions, unpredictable internet drops, and DOM elements that look updated but still contain stale data from previous calls.

 This project is a resilient, fault-tolerant web scraping and ETL pipeline designed to scrape monthly Fair Price Shop (FPS) transaction data across Goa's districts from the Indian IMPDS portal (`impds.nic.in`).

-Instead of relying on standard Selenium scripts that break down after an hour, this pipeline is engineered with automatic recovery, session recycling, stale DOM protection, and a decoupled two-stage data architecture.

 ---

 ## Key Engineering Challenges & Solutions